 Double-click a window tab to maximise that window, and double-click the tab again to return it to the original size.
 Alternatively, use the Single window and Multiple windows buttons.

-When you restart Ruskin, it returns to its original layout.

 The Toolbar at the top left above the Navigator window has four dropdown menus.
 If you are using a Mac computer, it appears as follows: